danionella/ndview/README.md

 - `jupyter labextension install @jupyter-widgets/jupyterlab-manager`

 Work environment:
-- `conda create -n work_env -c conda-forge python=3 ipympl numpy ipywidgets`
+- `conda create -n work_env -c conda-forge python=3 ipympl numpy ipywidgets` (make sure that the ipympl version is the same as in your jupyterlab environment)

 ### Install ndview
-- `conda activate work_env`

-For the latest release:
-- `pip install ndview`
+- `conda install -c danionella ndview`

-For development and the latest version:
+Or, for development and the latest version:
 - Clone this repository.
 Navigate to the directory containing `setup.py`.
 - `pip install -e .`